hmbrglr/dotstat-k8s/README.md

 !!Note: this is still in development so it might not be perfect.
 It is however a great way to get started with the dotstatsuite.
 I would also like to thank the folks at SIS-CC for developing the dotstatsuite.
 For reference, the original repository is located [here](https://gitlab.com/sis-cc/.stat-suite).

 Since this was initially developed for a WSL based environment, its important to note that when running on Apple Silicon/arm64 you will need to make some changes to the images used.
 This is an additional item that will be dealt with in the near future.
+However, since Microsoft SQL Server Docker images have a current issue on arm64 I will keep this one of my priorities.

 This directory contains Kubernetes manifests for deploying the DotStat Suite.